dplocki/podcast-downloader/README.md

 ### The configuration file

 By default the configuration file is placed in home directory.
-The default name is: `.podcast_downloader_config.json`.
+It's file name is: `.podcast_downloader_config.json`.

 The config file is format in [JSON](https://en.wikipedia.org/wiki/JSON).
 The expected encoding is [utf-8](https://en.wikipedia.org/wiki/UTF-8).